kevin-d-omara/PongOut/README.md

 What is PongOut?
 ==========

-PongOut is a hybrid of the two classic games Pong and Breakout, with the added fun of *powerups*!
+PongOut is a hybrid between the classics Pong and Breakout, with the added fun of *powerups*!

 How to Run